virajrakholiya/React-Spotify/README.md

 - Add songs to favorites list
 - View the count of favorite songs

-## Screenshots/Demo

-[Include screenshots or a demo GIF/video of your project in action, if available]

 ## Installation

 To run this project locally, follow these steps: